 - Classic Inca Trail to Machu Picchu 4 days

-It used to be control gate for people who entered and left the holy city of the Incas; Machu Picchu.
-Due to its rather remote location from the ruins, it is believed to that Machu Picchu only welcomed people from the elite of the empire.
+It used to be a control gate for people who entered and left the holy city of the Incas; Machu Picchu.
+Due to its rather remote location from the ruins, it is believed to that Machu Picchu only welcomed elite guests from the empire..

-Is it worth to hike to the Sun Gate at Machu Picchu?
+Hiking up to the Sun Gate at Machu Picchu

 If you have the time to do the hike to the Sun Gate, you should go for it.